Jeseník nad Odrou: Sights

 The late Baroque castle dates from 1728.
 Today it is privately owned and inaccessible.
 The castle is surrounded by a small English-style park.

-The parish Church of the Assumption of the Virgin Mary was built in 1752.
-It replaced an old wooden church, destroyed by the fire in 1710.
+The Church of the Assumption of the Virgin Mary was built in 1752.
+This parish church replaced an old wooden church, destroyed by the fire in 1710.

 There are six springs in the area that provide drinkable mineral water with high iron content.
 They were discovered in the mid-19th century.
 Two of the springs are freely accessible.